-Here can be found a list of my recent publications.
+Here is a list of my recent publications for Common Weal.
 Click the titles for links to my blog article on the reports and click the images for direct link to the reports themselves.

 “Scotland can learn from any of the many models of banking that are out there and if we choose to, it is eminently possible that we could add to that rich history with our own distinct approach.”